-We are currently living in a stressful and emotionally charged situation for all.
-Everyone experiences it in their own way, but the anxiety is definitely more present.
-We can't really change the situation, but we can change the way we perceive or experience it.
-Introducing the practice of yoga is a particularly pleasant one..
+We all experience stressful and emotionally charged situations on a regular basis.
+Everyone deals with their anxiety or stress in their own way.
+We cannot really change the situations experienced, but we can change the way we perceive them or live them.
+Introducing the practice of yoga is a particularly pleasant one.

 Yoga in its true nature is much more than what we perceive today, it is a philosophy, a way of life.
-Explained very simply, we see it nowadays as a set of postures and breathing exercises that aim to bring physical and mental well-being.
+Explained very simply, we see it nowadays as a set of postures and breathing exercises that aims to bring physical and mental well-being.
 Many of the principles explored on the mat can be incorporated into everyday life, even if you don't practice it regularly.
-Find the best benefits of yoga below.ous.
+Find the top benefits of yoga below.

 On the one hand, yoga brings multiple physical benefits.
-The practice of postures aims to strengthen and loosen the body, while breathing exercises aim to regulate the flow of vital energy.
-Regular practice can even lead to posture correction and decrease chronic back pain.
-Together with breathing exercises, it is recognized as a very effective way to reduce stress and anxiety, and even to fight depression.
-This wonderful discipline is also known to improve cognitive functions, such as attention, concentration and memory.ire.
+The practice of the postures aims to strengthen and soften the body, while the breathing exercises aim to regulate the flow of vital energy.
+Regular practice can even lead to posture correction and reduce chronic back pain.
+Combined with breathing exercises, it is recognized as a very effective way to reduce stress and anxiety, and even to fight depression (See the article:Anxious Here are some tips to reduce your level of anxietyé).
+This wonderful discipline is also known to improve cognitive functions, such as attention, concentration and memory.

 And after a few months of practice, the body continues to transform.
-Better balance, improved lung capacities, lower blood sugar in diabetics, lower blood pressure and improved sex life.
-And there is no contraindication to practicing yoga..
+Better balance, improved lung capacity, lower sugar levels in diabetics (See article:Type II Diabetes), lower blood pressure and improved sex life.
+And there are no contraindications to practicing yoga.

-- Downward dog pose is one of the basic positions of yoga practice.
-We go from 4 legs to raise the pelvis, placing the hands in front of us and the feet flat behind us, forming a v upside down.
-We stay there for a few breaths..
+- Downward facing dog pose is one of the basic positions of yoga practice.
+We go from 4 legs to raise the pelvis, placing the hands in front of us and the feet flat behind us, forming an upside down v.
+We stay there for a few breaths.

-We often feel, too often, overwhelmed by events, or lost, unable to maintain focus.
-Regular yoga practice allows you to acquire the ability to refocus quickly, no matter where or what situation you are in.
-To be here and now.nt’.
+We often, too often, feel overwhelmed by events, or lost, not able to keep our focus.
+Regular yoga practice builds the ability to refocus quickly, no matter where or what situation you are in.
+To be here and now..

-The more you practice yoga, the more you will come to feel your feet rooting in the ground, taking root.
-You will also feel the top of your head connect.r.
+The more you practice yoga, the more you will come to feel your feet anchoring themselves in the ground, taking root.
+You will also feel the top of your head connecting.

-- Balasana Child Posture: Stand on all fours with your knees the width of the mat.
-Join the big toes.
-On a long exhale, lower the hips towards the heels and ankles while leaning the torso forward and release the arms to the floor in front of you, palms down.
-Relax your back and put your forehead on the floor.
+- Child's Pose (Balasana): Get on all fours, knees apart the width of the mat.
+Bring the big toes together.
+On a long exhale, lower the hips towards the heels and ankles while leaning the bust forward and release the arms on the floor in front of you, palms down.
+Relax your back and rest your forehead on the ground.
 Take the time to refocus on several breaths.
-When inhaling, let the rib cage open.
-On the exhale, open the heart and anchor the hips in the ground.e sol.
+On inspiration, allow the rib cage to open.
+On the exhale, open the heart and anchor the hips to the ground.

-- Tree pose (Vrikshasana) : it begins in the same way as that of the mountain, feet together parallel, standing, straight.
-With each exhale, feel your roots dig into the ground.
-After a few breaths, lift your right foot off the ground and drop it on the side of your left thigh.
-Join your hands together at chest height in a prayer form, and take a few deep breaths.
-Or above your head.
-You repeat this with your left foot.
-The position requires concentration, to be here and now.ant’.
+- Tree pose (Vrikshasana) : it begins in the same way as that of the mountain, the feet joined parallel, upright, very straight.
+With each exhale, feel your roots sink into the ground.
+After a few breaths, take your right foot off the ground and place it on the side of your left thigh.
+Clasp your hands together at chest height in prayer, and take a few deep breaths (or above your head).
+You repeat the whole thing with the left foot.
+The position requires concentration, to be here and now.

-- Padmasana Lotus Posture: The lotus is a powerful posture.
+- Lotus Pose (Padmasana): The lotus is a powerful pose.
 While energizing the body, Padmasana can also be a deeply calming and stabilizing pose.
-It helps to maintain good posture and alignment of the spine, which facilitates the deep breathing necessary to achieve a meditative state..
+It helps maintain good posture and spinal alignment, which facilitates the deep breathing needed to achieve a meditative state.

-- Savasana: an excellent posture for anchoring, as the whole body touches the ground.
+- Savasana: An excellent posture for grounding, as the whole body touches the ground.
 The ideal position to end a yoga session.
-You need to lie down on the floor, stretch your legs, spread them comfortably and relax them.
-You stretch your neck, and leave your arms at the side of the body, palms facing up.
-Take deep breaths and deep breaths, feel the energy flow into you, and your body connect to the ground.
-The biggest difficulty: not falling asleep !!!!!!
+You need to lie on the floor, stretch your legs, spread them comfortably apart and relax them.
+You stretch your neck, and leave the arms at the side of the body, palms up.
+Take deep breaths and deep breaths, feel the energy entering you, and your body connecting to the ground.
+The biggest difficulty: not falling asleep!!!